 Both sound and feel very different.
 Some people are skilled in hearing them, whether it be a quiet inner voice or through writing.
 Others (me included) can feel what is honest and true and in alignment.

 Since I was a little girl, I have always known things without being able to explain them.
-You could call it the term
+Many spiritual people call it the term

 If you haven’t read my first blog post on how my life changed when I discovered my love for travel, know that the person that is writing now is nothing like the person who ventured to New York City alone at 18.
 That girl was brazen, that girl had guts.
 And I look back at her with admiration.
 But that girl was following her ego from the moment she booked that one-way ticket to La Guardia Airport.
 She followed her need for applause, for accolades, for achievement and for a title.
 She wasn’t following her inner voice and values.